SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 These last two ways enclose the pointer to our cache arrays locally but still present a function f(du,u,p,t) to the ODE solver.

-Now since PDEs are large, many times we don't care about getting the whole timeseries.
+Now, since PDEs are large, many times we don't care about getting the whole timeseries.
 Using the [output controls from DifferentialEquations.jl](http://diffeq.sciml.ai/latest/basics/common_solver_opts.html#Output-Control-1), we can make it only output the final timepoint.

 ```julia